 - Encourage them to ask questions and playback instructions.

 Put simply, know where you can access historical advice.
 In-house lawyers often face similar or repeated issues – so understanding where to get the previous advice is crucial to efficient and effective work.
 The last thing you want to do is sink hours and hours of your time into a previously resolved matter.

-- Ensure your new joiners are provided with access to your knowledge management system on Day 1.
+Manager tip: Ensure your new joiners are provided with access to your knowledge management system on Day One.